Things New and Old

 c.
 "For now we see in a mirror...": remember that mirror was made of highly polished metal plate, and therefore its reflection at its best is only partial and incomplete - "dimly".
 This is contrasted with "to see face to face."

-- Try looking at a person's face in a polished metal plate and then looking at him face to face.
+- Try looking at a person's face in a polished metal plate and then looking at his face to face.
 So the vast difference!
-In one you see partially, in the other you see completely, pimples and dimples and wrinkles and all.
+In one you see partially, in the other, you see completely, pimples and dimples and wrinkles and all.

-- It is obvious that this phrase describes about something on earth, not in heaven!
+- It is obvious that this phrase describes something on earth, not in heaven!
 It is about the giving and receiving of divine revelation, nothing to do with heaven or meeting with Christ, or Christ's return.
-Scriptures must interpret Scriptures.
+Scriptures must be interpreted by Scriptures.

 d "... shall I know even as also I am known": a rabbinic illustration of a man sitting in a brightly lit room in complete view of a visitor coming into the room.
 The visitor can see him clearly in the bright room, but when the visitor come into the room, the man shall ‘know’ the visitor just as he is ‘known’ by the visitor, because they now see face to face in the bright room.